bostick/tabit-file-format/description/tabit-file-format-description.md

     break
 ```

-After a complete alternate time region list is created, then this is a delta list that is iterated through.
+After a complete Alternate Time Region list is created, then this is a DeltaList that is iterated through.

-Each byte in the expanded delta list corresponds to a value for the current vsq index.
+Each byte in the expanded DeltaList corresponds to a value for the current `dsq`.

-The current slot is computed by `vsqIndex % 2`.

-For slot 0:
+#### dsqs `0 % 2`

-This is the denominator.
-For triplets, this is 2.
+The denominator of the Alternate Time Region for this space.
+For example, for triplets, this is 2.

-For slot 1:
+#### dsqs `1 % 2`

-This is the numerator.
-For triplets, this is 3.
+The numerator of the Alternate Time Region for this space.
+For example, for triplets, this is 3.